mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 TL11 Regional (500km) 0.5 Cr1500
 TL13 Regional (500km) — Cr500

 Meson transceivers are bulky devices requiring fine-tuning and precise location information of communication nodes.
 They are almost impossible to jam or intercept and can communicate through solid rock or metal, making communications through the entire surface of a planet possible.
 Meson transceivers are normally restricted to government or military use and should be considered a Category 5 item available only with proper documentation or very good illicit connections.
 A meson communication stream may not be intercepted or interrupted unless blocked by a precisely positioned meson screen.
-Particle decay rates prevent meson communication links from exceeding 500,000 kilometres range except with the use of multi-MCr room-sized equipment.
+Particle decay rates prevent meson communication links from exceeding 500,000 kilometers range except with the use of multi-MCr room-sized equipment.

 Meson
 Transceiver (TL) Range Kg Cost